 This guide will be of benefit to chief executives, medical directors, human resources departments and all professionals involved in the delivery of radiotherapy.
 This document aims to address a series of frequently asked questions (FAQs) which have come up in formal inspections or have been brought to the attention of the Working Party by its members from their own departments and professions.

 vi) Revised IR(ME)R Criteria for Significant Accidental and Unintended Exposures.
-As of June 3rd 2019, MGTI and PM77 will be revoked and new criteria for statutory notifications under Regulation 8(4) will be published.
+As of June 3rd 2019, MGTI and PM77 were revoked and new criteria for statutory notifications under Regulation 8(4) were published.
 The IR(ME)R enforcement authority will no longer accept notifications following MGTI or PM77 so please ensure that SAUE criteria is followed.
 The new notification webform has been carefully constructed to intuitively follow the new criteria.
 The form and the associated guidance can be found here.

 Incidents in Wales, which result in a patient receiving a radiation dose "much greater than intended", must be reported, in one of these ways: